 training services to a company called Omniquip.
 This company made SkyTraks.
 At

 the time Sky Trak used Lincoln MIG equipment.
-I ordered 4 Miller Delta
+I wanted to improve the welds and the equipment on the shop floor so I has Ominiquip ordered 4 Miller Delta

 [a] Numerous "wire feed" electronic issues

-Delta Weld power source, the >1999 Delta Weld power sources, weld voltage and
+Delta Weld power source, these 1999, 450 power sources, revealed that the weld voltage and

 current per/wire feed rate (slope output) had been altered.
 The result was a negative